-Task 8- USA research task
+USA research task- Task 8

 Your research task is to choose one of the following parties: Republican Party or Democratic Party.
 You need to research the history of the party, their ideology and policy beliefs (including their most recent election platform), their electoral performance (Is the current President from that party?
 Do they have a majority in Congress?
-How well did they do at the last elections (Nov 2016 for the President and Nov 2018 for Congress)?) and finally key figures in that party (include photos and descriptions of who they are).
+How well did they do at the last elections (Nov 2020 for the President and Congress)?) and finally key figures in that party (include photos and descriptions of who they are).